The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 | 10-Year | -9.8% | $1.80 (2015) | $0.64 (2025) |

-IJK fits investors who want exposure to mid-cap American growth companies and are willing to accept minimal income in return.
-The current yield is low (below 2%), sitting at 0.53%, which is slightly below the fund's own 5-year average yield of 0.59%.
-The dividend carries zero consecutive years of increases, and the long-run CAGR is -0.6%, meaning the per-share payout has drifted lower over time.
-What an investor gets is broad mid-cap growth exposure; what they give up is any meaningful or growing income stream.
+IJK fits dividend investors who want exposure to mid-cap American growth companies and treat income as secondary.
+The yield is low (below 2%), currently at 0.54%, which sits below the fund's own 5-year average of 0.61%.
+That gap is small, but it confirms income has not been the story here.
+The -0.6% CAGR over 18 years means distributions have not grown in real terms.
+What an investor gets is broad mid-cap growth exposure; what they give up is meaningful, predictable income.

 | Payment Date | Amount per Share |